D3ci0/akv-emulator/README.md

 ## 🧪 Injecting Mock Data

-You can provide test secrets and certificates by placing the following files inside the directory specified by `CERTIFICATES_DIR` (or `SECRETS_DIR`, if set differently):
+You can provide test secrets, keys and certificates by placing the following files inside the directory specified by `CERTIFICATES_DIR` (or `SECRETS_DIR` / `KEYS_DIR`, if set differently):

 - `test-secrets.json` — defines mock secrets
 - `test-certificates.json` — defines mock certificates
+- `test-keys.json` — defines mock keys

 These files should be valid JSON and are automatically loaded at startup.